The Witcher Season 2: Here’s everything you need to know about the second season of Netflix’s popular fantasy drama ‘The Witcher’.

 Schmidt Hissrich tweeted saying “She can’t wait to dig deeper into Cahir and Fringilla in S2…who they are, why Nilfgaard is important to them, and where they’ll go from here….
 It’s one of my favourite parts of the new season”.

-The Witcher Season 2: Production Update
+The Witcher Season 2: Production Details

 The Witcher is all about graphics and has pretty amusing scenery.
 The Redanian Intelligence: The Witcher tweeted in January 2020 that Netflix built an entire town for The Witcher at Arborfield Studios, UK.
 Other than the UK, it is said that they filmed in many beautiful countries such as Scotland, Hungary and Budapest.